-The median nerve runs the length of your arm, going through a passage in your wrist called the carpal tunnel, and ending in the hand.
+The median nerve is a sensory nerve that runs the length of your arm, going through a passage in your wrist called the carpal tunnel, and ending in the hand.
 It provides sensory and motor (movement) functions to your thumb and first 3 fingers.

 Carpal tunnel syndrome usually occurs in adults, and women are diagnosed with this condition 3 times more often than men.

 While many cases of CTS have no specific cause, it is often linked to wrist anatomy, certain health problems, and the use of heavy or vibrating equipment such as a jackhammer.
-Repetitive hand motions such as typing sometimes contribute to carpal tunnel syndrome, but research suggests this is not as common as once thought.
+Repetitive hand motions such as typing sometimes contribute to carpal tunnel syndrome as they put excessive and frequent pressure on your median nerve, but research suggests this is not as common as once thought.